EngiTom/EngiTom.github.io/_posts/2023-10-11-paper-stars.md

 The only constant in the houses is the quality of the people, which is almost always very high.
 It seems strange to describe a thousand people this way, but everyone at the school is very nice, and I know I'll enjoy spending four years getting to know them.

 ## Randomly Rotated Ricketts Roommates
-I rotated into Ricketts Hovse (v because it is a south house), which evenly splits freshmen into singles and doubles.
+I rotated into Ricketts Hovse (v because it is a south house and letter v is a downward arrow shape), which evenly splits freshmen into singles and doubles.
 However, the pick order is based on a card draw.
 I drew a 20th percentile card (3 of diamonds), so it was basically guaranteed that I would live in a double.
 I was open to either, but I did want a single for privacy.
 Behind me there were 3 people who all had to live in doubles, two of which were girls.

 The guy behind me, P, didn't really want to be in a double either.
 We didn't know each other's names until we got into the room, but we actually got along very well.
 We are actually pretty different people; he is more extroverted and had house \[REDACTED\] as his first choice, while I am more introverted and had house \[REDACTED\] as my first choice.